lumos9/etl-pipeline/README.md

 3. **Enhanced Parser Support** - Extend support to various data formats such as CSV, TSV, Delimited, JSON, and XML, including efficient handling of large datasets during parsing.
 4. **On-the-Fly Lookup Support** - Implement on-the-fly lookups to fetch required identifiers and metadata from the database dynamically during stream processing.
 5. **Advanced Caching Mechanisms** - Introduce multiple layers of caching to optimize the performance of data transformations and mappings, reducing latency and improving throughput.
-6. **Multi-Stream and Multi-Topic Support** - Enable the application to handle multiple Kafka topics and streams concurrently, maximizing resource utilization and scaling to accommodate billions of records per second.
+6. **Multi-Stream and Multi-Topic Support** - Enable the application to handle multiple Kafka topics and streams concurrently, maximizing resource utilization and scaling to process billions of records.
 7. **Dynamic Resource Allocation** - Develop a dynamic resource allocation system that scales processing resources up or down based on the workload to ensure efficient resource use and cost management.
 8. **Real-Time Anomaly Detection** - Incorporate machine learning models for real-time anomaly detection to identify and respond to unusual patterns and behaviors instantly.
 9. **Comprehensive Monitoring and Alerting** - Implement a comprehensive monitoring and alerting system to track the health and performance of the entire data pipeline, ensuring quick detection and resolution of issues.